YuechenTUM/YuechenTUM.github.io/_posts/2024-06-20-Accelerate- CFD-long-term-simulation.md.md

 I recently completed my master's thesis, which focused on the CFD simulation of pit thermal storage.
 Initially, I collaborated with a Chinese university to develop a dedicated C++ program for fundamental acceleration but ended up using Ansys Fluent to simulate a 3D model for a year for various reasons in the remaining three months.
 This blog will explore ways to accelerate the simulation through considerations such as employing HPC, CPU selection, I/O performance, and case scaling.

-## High performance computing
+## High-performance computing

 <div style="text-align: center;">
   <img src="./assets/img/posts/20240620/HPC_2.webp" alt="The High performance cluster" style="width: 85%;">
   <p><small>The High performance cluster - <a href="https://medium.com/quantonation/a-beginners-guide-to-high-performance-computing-ae70246a7af">Picture Source</a></small></p>
 </div>

-High-performance computing uses tens of thousands to millions of processors or processor cores for parallel computing, which has the advantages of being more stable when performing heavy numerical computing tasks, and its running speed is usually much faster than the fastest laptop or server system.
+High-performance computing uses tens of thousands to millions of processors or processor cores for parallel computing, which has the advantage of being more stable when performing heavy numerical computing tasks, and its running speed is usually much faster than the fastest laptop or server system.

 <tweet>HPC is a technology that uses clusters of powerful processors that work in parallel to process massive, multidimensional data sets and solve complex problems at extremely high speeds.<a href="https://www.ibm.com/topics/hpc">[1]</a></tweet>